blbadger/blbadger.github.io/aperiodic-irrationals.md

 ### Chaotic systems are unsolveable

-Let's define solveable equations to be those that are computable in finite time for all inputs.
+Let's define solvable equations to be those that are computable in finite time for all inputs.
 There exists and elegent proof for the idea that nearly every decision problem (that outputs one of two options) is not computable in finite time [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/lecture-videos/lecture-23-computational-complexity/).
 This proof establishes that nearly all decision (output 'yes' or 'no') problems are unsolveable in finite time, and can be tweaked to establish an equivalence between uncomputable (by a finite algorithm) problems and irrational numbers as follows:

 Any program to compute a decision may be represented as a binary string of finite length, which is also a representation for any natural number.